SunsetSamu/balatro-cards-effect-css/readme.md

 # Balatro Card Effect Recreation

 This project recreates an interactive card effect using HTML, CSS, and JavaScript.
-Each card is configured individually and reacts to mouse movements and hover events.
-The project uses data attributes to allow customization of images and styles for multiple cards.
+Each card is individually configured via data attributes and reacts dynamically to mouse movements and hover events.

+## Overview

+The effect creates a 3D illusion with smooth animations when interacting with each card.
+There are two distinct variants available:

+- **Loyal Effect:**
+  Tries to recreate the original effect from Balatro.

+- **Custom Effect:**
+  Provides a more subtle interaction by slowing down the animation when hovered and speeding up on mouse exit.

 ## How It Works

 - **HTML Structure:**
-  The main element is a container (`.item-container`) that holds three main elements:
+  Each card is wrapped in an `.item-container` that includes:
-  - `.card`: The visual card itself.
+  - `.card`: The primary visual element.
-  - `.overlay`: An overlay that appears on hover.
+  - `.overlay`: An overlay element that appears on hover.
-  - `.shadow`: A shadow element to give depth.
+  - `.shadow`: A shadow element to add depth.

 - **Data Attributes:**
-  Each container uses data attributes to configure:
+  Configure each card by setting:
-  - `data-card-src`: The default background image for the card.
+  - `data-card-src`: The default background image.
-  - `data-hover-src`: The image shown when hovering (optional).
+  - `data-hover-src`: The image used when the card is hovered (optional).
   - `data-overlay-src`: The overlay image (optional).

 - **CSS:**
-  The CSS is sectioned and includes global styles, container styles, and specific styles for the card, overlay, and shadow.
-This makes it easy to update or override styles for individual elements if needed.
+  The CSS is organized into sections handling global styles, container styles, and specific styles for the card, overlay, and shadow.
+Each effect variant has its own style adjustments.

 - **JavaScript:**
-  A single script applies an animation effect to each `.item-container`.
-It uses event listeners (`mouseover`, `mouseout`, and `mousemove`) to modify the transform properties of each element and create the dynamic effect.
-Each card gets its own effect instance based on its configuration.
+  A script attaches event listeners (`mouseover`, `mouseout`, `mousemove`) to each `.item-container` to update transform properties and create the interactive animation.
+Animation parameters like `NORMAL_SPEED`, `SLOW_SPEED`, and `constrain` dictate the intensity and behavior of the effect.

+## Effect Variants

+### Loyal Effect

+- **Behavior:**
+  - Speeds up animation during hover.
+  - Applies continuous movement when the mouse is not over the card.
+  - The card image may change on hover if a hover source is provided.

+- **Files:**
+  - Script: `balatrocards_loyal/script.js`
+  - Styles: `balatrocards_loyal/styles.css`

+### Custom Effect

+- **Behavior:**
+  - Slows down animation when hovered, then speeds up when the mouse exits.
+  - Provides a more controlled and subtle interactive feel.

+- **Files:**
+  - Script: `balatrocards_custom/script.js`
+  - Styles: `balatrocards_custom/styles.css`

 ## How to Use